 Prof. Dr. Martin Wallmeier holds the chair of finance and accounting at the University of Fribourg.
 He is member of the jury of the Derivative Research Award.

 After his studies at the University of Münster, he obtained his Ph.D. in 1997 with a dissertation on stock return anomalies and his habilitation in 2002 with research on information implied in option prices, both from the University of Augsburg.
 He was engaged as visiting scholar at the University of Dayton/Ohio and at Université Laval, Québec.
 Martin Wallmeier teaches finance on all levels (BA, MA, doctorate) at the University of Fribourg as well as in Executive MBA programs.
 He is co-editor of the Swiss Journal of Business Research and Practice and, among other positions, member of the accounting committee in the Verein für Socialpolitik.
 In his research, he is primarily interested in empirical asset pricing, asset management and firm valuation.

 Serge Nussbaumer has been editor-in-chief of payoff magazine since September 2018.
-In 1994 he joined the former Schweizerische Kreditanstalt and held various positions before he moved to product management at the St. Galler Kantonalbank in 2005.
-After four years he took over the buy-side of Structured Products at St. Galler Kantonalbank.
-Additionally, he was managing director and instructor at the Swiss Derivative Institute (SDI) between 2011 and 2014.
-In 2010 he successfully completed MAS Bank Management at the Institute for Financial Services IFZ in Zug.
-Before returning to the Structured Products sector, he worked at MoneyPark until August 2018, where he was head of partner sales and helped to develop the business.
+Since 2023, he has also been the owner of payoff Media AG as publisher.
+He joined the former Schweizerische Kreditanstalt in 1994 as a career changer and held various positions before joining the product management team at St. Galler Kantonalbank in 2005.
+In 2009, he took over the buy-side of structured products at St. Galler Kantonalbank.
+Between 2011 and 2014, he was also managing director and trainer at the Swiss Derivative Institute (SDI).
+In 2010, he successfully completed the MAS Bank Management at the Institute of Financial Services IFZ in Zug.
+Before returning to the structured products industry, he worked at MoneyPark until August 2018, where he helped to build it up as Head of Partner Sales.